Pay and display parking bay charges in H&F are linked to vehicle emissions, (Emissions-Based Parking Charges (EBPC)).

 Single yellow lines mean no waiting or parking during the hours shown on nearby signs or at the entrance to a controlled parking zone.
 There are no standard times or rules so you must always check the signs before waiting or parking.
 If there is no sign, the single yellow line will apply during the same hours as the zone in which it is located.
-Double yellow lines mean ‘no waiting’ all day, every day.

 Disabled badge holders can park in any shared-use parking place or Blue Badge holder disabled bay- for free and without a time limit.
 You can also park for up to three hours on yellow lines as long as you’re not causing an obstruction or breaking a loading restriction.

 Disabled badge holders can't park in the zone G permit-holder-only bays in Macfarlane Road and Hopgood Street, unless you also have a zone G visitor permit.
 You don't have to make a payment for this - just activate a visitor permit session.
 Some disabled parking bays are reserved for specific permit holders, and are not available for other Blue Badge holders.
 These bays are clearly signed and marked.